flengyel/ArcInfoGrid2Shapefile/README.md

 Python program to convert an ArcInfo Grid ASCII raster file to an ESRI shapefile with a single layer containing oriented grid square polygons centered at the pixels of the grid, each containing an attribute value equal to the value of the corresponding ArcInfo raster pixel.
-The ArcInfo Grid ASCII header cellsize parameter determines the size of the grid squares.
+The ArcInfo Grid ASCII header cellsize <code>parameter</code> determines the size of the grid squares.

 ## Notes on coordinates ##
-The following was determined from ESRI documentation online, by examination of the output of the gdalinfo GDAL utility applied to ArcInfo Grid ASCII files, and by comparison of the computed results within GIS systems.
+The following was determined from ESRI documentation of ArcInfo Grid ASCII files online, and was verified by examination of the output of the <code>gdalinfo</code> GDAL utility applied to ArcInfo Grid ASCII files, and by examination of converted files within GIS systems.
 * The ArcInfo Grid ASCII raster format stores values in Lon, Lat <code>(x, y)</code> order, but the ESRI shapefile format stores coordinates in Lat, Lon <code>(y, x)</code> order.
 * The origin of the raster is defined to be the <code>(x, y)</code> coordinates of the upper-left corner of the upper left grid square of size <code>cellsize</code>, namely <code>(x0, y0) = (xllcorner, yllcorner + nrows * cellsize)</code>.
 * The coordinates of the center of the grid square at the origin are then <code>(x0 + cellsize/2, y0 - cellsize/2)</code>.